AviatrixSystems/Docs/HowTos/create_vpc.rst

 When the "Aviatrix Transit VPC" option is selected, Create a VPC creates the following AWS VPC subnets.

+The VPC CIDR range for a Transit VPC is from /16 to /23.

 ==========================================      ===================
 **Subnet name**                                 **Suggested usage**
 ==========================================      ===================